 Since there are many rules and regulations for landlords to follow, the portal will act as a resource hub for regulatory and compliance information.

-The government will look for ways to ensure that messages reach the appropriate group and work alongside those who already provide information to landlords and tenants, such as the National Residential Landlords Association.
+The government will look for ways to ensure that messages reach the appropriate group.
+It will work alongside those who already provide information to landlords and tenants, such as the National Residential Landlords Association.

 The UK government will shortly publish a white paper with more refined, explicit details on the proposals for reform in the private rented sector.
-The Renters Reform Bill will continue to develop.
+The Renters Reform Bill will continue to develop in the meantime.

 PHOTO BY Illustrations @ EVO